brightsign/meta-chromium-test/README.md

 ### Infrastructure Requirements

-The testing infrastructure expects specific directory structures to exist:
+The testing infrastructure expects the following base directory structure:

 - `/yocto/` - Base directory for all builds and test images
-- `/yocto/{yocto_version}/` - Version-specific build directories
+- `/yocto/{yocto_version}/` - Version-specific build directories (created by GitHub Actions/CI)

-- `/yocto/test-images/` - Directory for storing built test images
+The following subdirectories are created automatically by the `build.sh` script:
 - `/yocto/yocto_dl/` - Download directory for source packages
 - `/yocto/yocto_sstate_chromium/` - Shared state cache directory
+- `/yocto/yocto_ccache/` - ccache directory for faster rebuilds
+- `/yocto/test-images/` - Directory for storing built test images

 **Note**: The recommended approach is to use the provided Docker infrastructure which handles these requirements automatically.
+Only the root `/yocto` directory needs manual setup.

 ### Required Layers